Atharva224/FEM_Simulation_Solid_Mechanics/README.md

 - Application of Dirichlet and Neumann boundary conditions
 - Matrix reduction and symbolic formulation
 - Stress and displacement evaluation
-- MATLAB-based plotting for results
+- MATLAB scripting and plotting

 ---